niko-j/movesense-offline-firmware/README.md

 An offline tracking firmware for Movesense Flash (SS2_NAND variant) sensor devices.

-The firmware implements the following modules:

-- `OfflineTracker`: The main application controlling and monitoring the device.
-- TBD

 A separate tool application will be used for communicating with the services over BLE and for configuring the device.

 ## Prerequisites